Discoverability: Internet search

 For items that are searched for online, the goal of discoverability is to be at or near the top of the search results.
 Organizations may make efforts to make it more likely, that "their" content or webpages are at the top, or close to the top, of search results; these approaches are often collectively called search engine optimization (SEO).
 Note that when an organization takes action to increase the SEO of its website, this does not normally involve changes to the search engine itself; rather, it involves adding metadata tags and original content, among other strategies, to increase the "visibility" of the website to search engine algorithms.

+Recent discussions of discoverability have also considered AI-generated answer systems, in which visibility may depend not only on ranking in conventional search results but also on whether sources are selected, cited, and synthesized in generated responses.

 Services

 In a service delivery context, the application of this principle requires collecting information about the service during the service analysis phase as during this phase; maximum information is available about the service's functional context and the capabilities of the service.
 At this stage, the domain knowledge of the business experts could also be enlisted to document meta-data about the service.
 In the service-oriented design phase, the already gathered meta-data could be made part of the service contract.
 The OASIS SOA-RM standard specifies service description as an artifact that represents service meta-data.

 To make the service meta-data accessible to interested parties, it must be centrally accessible.
 This could either be done by publishing the service-meta to a dedicated 'service registry' or by simply placing this information in a 'shared directory'.
 In case of a 'service registry', the repository can also be used to include QoS, SLA and the current state of a service.